-You are a library.
+You are librarion at the library.
 A new resident has inquired about becoming a member of your library.

 In your letter:

-The table below shows changes in the numbers of residents cycling to work in different areas of the UK between 2001 and 2011.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The graph below shows US consumers' average annual expenditures on cell phone and residential phone services between 2001 and 2010.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 Some people believe that residents are responsible for the place where they live to be clean and tidy.
 Others believes that government is responsible for it.
 Discuss both view and give your opinion.